 Salted Caramel Sauce

 • Carefully pour in the heavy cream.
 The caramel sauce will be hot and you don’t want it to splash.

-• Add the sea salt.
-We use fleur de sel, “flower of salt,” because the salt crystals are fine, delicate, and have a high concentration of minerals, making them the perfect finishing salt.
+• Use flaky sea salt and not regular salt.
+The salt crystals are fine, delicate, and have a high concentration of minerals, making them the perfect finishing salt.
 They dissolve instantly when sprinkled into the caramel, adding the perfect touch of salt without interfering with the smooth caramel texture.
-And if for some reason you don’t like salt in your caramel, you can omit it, but it’s pretty amazing:)
+And if for some reason you don’t like salt in your caramel, you can omit it and make regular caramel sauce.

 Using Salted Caramel Topping

-• This Salted Caramel Sauce is great drizzled over ice cream, cookies, brownies, bars, cake, pie, cheesecake, etc. I think I would eat anything that had this salted caramel sauce drizzled all over it.
-We also use it to make frostings and glazes.
+• It is great drizzled over ice cream, brownies, bars, cake, pie, cheesecake, a skillet cookie, and more.
+I think I would eat anything that had this salted caramel sauce drizzled all over it.
+We also use it to make frosting.

+Salted Caramel Sauce